A series of events where conversation is at the heart and questions are definitely invited.

 What are they; what can we do?

-An almost monthly series of talks led by Greville Mills (two per quarter).
+A series of talks led by Greville Mills

 The root of our faith, and our Methodist calling in particular, is established in the emphasis that Christ died for ALL of humanity, not just for a limited group, and thus everyone is entitled to God’s grace and protection.